TomVincentUK/snompy/docs/guide/basics.rst

 If you're worried that it seems like a lot of work, that's because it is!

-Thankfully ``pysnom`` has a built-in function :func:`pysnom.demodulate.demod`, which takes care of all the tricky parts, so you don't have to.
+Thankfully ``pysnom`` has a built-in function :func:`pysnom.demodulate.demod`, which takes care of all the tricky parts.
 It's also vectorised, which means it can simulate demodulation on whole arrays of data at once, with no need for looping.